 2 November 2023

-This Bill would require the Secretary of State to publish updated guidance on how speed cameras and red-light cameras are deployed, made visible, and signed for road users.
-It would lower the crash threshold needed for camera deployment and create a process for local communities to express support or concerns about camera installations in their area, with the aim of improving transparency and local involvement in camera use.
+The Safety Cameras Bill would require the government to publish updated guidance on where and how speed cameras and red-light cameras should be used for traffic enforcement, including guidance on their visibility and signage.
+It would also lower the threshold of crashes that trigger camera deployment and create a process for local communities to express support for cameras in areas of concern.

 Generated 21 February 2026